Adedipupo/Adedipupo/README.md

 - 🔭 I’m currently working on ...
 Creating a new Docker Image for my application
 - 🌱 I’m currently learning ...Cloud Computing
 - 👯 I’m looking to collaborate on ...DeveOps related projects
-- 🤔 I’m looking for help with ... how to go about App Engine and Kubenetes Engine
+- 🤔 I’m looking for help with ... which to use between App Engine and Kubenetes Engine
 - 💬 Ask me about ...
 Anything on React.js,Node.js,GCP
 - 📫 How to reach me: ...twitter : @otunbadipo1
 - 😄 Pronouns: ...
 He/Him